 In an effort to foster a global mindset and perspective and to live out our call to service, SHA offers international immersion and service trips

 .
 On these summer trips, girls learn about local cultures and customs and assist with ongoing local initiatives in ministry, education, ecology and community development.
-Recently, SHA has taken girls to the Dominican Republic, Jamaica, and Zambia.
+Past trips have included the Dominican Republic, Jamaica, and Zambia.

 In addition, students can participate in a weeklong summer service camp with a focus on serving the local WNY community.